alrevuelta/cONNXr/doc/02_CodeOverview.md

 ```

 ## Protocol Buffers
+There are different options to handle protocol buffers in C. Protoc is the first chosen alternative, but we are assessing other possibilities.
+* protoc
+* https://github.com/eerimoq/pbtools (Looks like the files wastes a lot of storage 200 kb?)
+* nanopb (Looks like its the most lightweight one.
+However, variable size fields are handled in a not very straight forward way.
+Read about pb_callback_t)

 `onnx` uses protocol buffers to serialize the models data.
 Note that `protobuf-c` is used to generate the `pb/onnx.pb-c.c` and `pb/onnx.pb-c.h`.
 Files are already provided, but you can generate it like this:

 ```